cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

 To deploy locally, perform the following:

-1. Ensure you are in the proper local context.
+1. (Docker Desktop only!)
+Ensure you are in the proper local context.
 Otherwise, the deployment will not run successfully

    Run `kubectl config current-context` to verify which context you are currently in so if needed, you can switch back to it easily